fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 In the Debug Console (View > Debug Console if it's not visible), you can inspect variables like `row` and `count`.
 Try typing `row["count"]` in the debug console to see the current counter value.
 You can also use the debug toolbar to step through the code line by line (F10) or step into function calls (F11).

 We can also debug our tests this way.
+But first stop the run command and remove the breakpoint in the `views.py`.

 Open the `tests/counter_app/test_counter.py` file and set a breakpoint in our second test:

 {lang=python,line-numbers=on,starting-line-number=28}
 ```